UX-D1: Users can focus on objects and read necessary text

 - Detect the orientation change to portrait to switch over to 2D.

-We recommend that you return the user to nearly the same state in VR that they were in before they removed their phone, so that the transition feels more seamless.
+- Return the user to nearly the same state in VR that they were in before they removed their phone.

 UX-C1: Controller must be used as a laser pointer when clicking on UI targets

-Apps are required to use the Daydream controller as a laser pointer when interacting with traditional UI controls, such as menu screens, pause screens, and any other situation where you have a 2D interface panel floating in space in front of the user for them to click on.
+Apps must use the Daydream controller as a laser pointer when interacting with traditional UI controls, such as menu screens, pause screens, and any other situation where you have a 2D interface panel floating in space in front of the user for them to click on.
 This criterion does not affect the gameplay of your application, which can involve aspects of head gaze.

 When interacting with UI elements, several specific behaviors of the controller must be consistent across applications: